International Centre for Community Music

 Between July and October 2021, the research team at the International Centre for Community Music (ICCM) undertook evaluation with MOVE, an international music and youth leadership exchange program.

-The literature review, led by Dr Jasper Chalcraft and supported by Dr Ruth Currie focuses on three concepts: transcultural capital, cultural hospitality, and embodied participation.
+The literature review, led by Dr Jasper Chalcraft and supported by Dr Ruth Currie focuses on 3 concepts: transcultural capital, cultural hospitality, and embodied participation.
 A summary of this literature review can be found in our final report.
 However, it was important to ensure that the full literature review was available to anyone engaging with the report, or those who may like to know a little more about these concepts.

 The research was conducted by Prof Lee Higgins (Principle Investigator), Dr Ruth Currie (Co-Investigator), Dr Jasper Chalcraft (Research Associate), Karen Boswall (Research Assistant), Shoshana Gottesman (Research Assistant).